DesiQuintans/Pistol_Pilferer/README.md

 ## CHANGELOG

+## v0.0.8 (2022-04-01)
+-   Blacklist Incendiary, Armour-Piercing Incendiary, and High Explosive ammo.
+-   Change suppressor from "MaximSilencerSmallB" to "MaximSilencerSmallA".
+-   Change starter weapons.
+In the end, after much playtesting, I found that it wasn't very enjoyable to start with single-action revolvers.
+It just wasn't appropriate for the enemy numbers.
+Instead, I think that this is a good place to put handguns that I found myself immediately selling and never
+    using: The pocket pistols, the LCRs, the Union French, and so on.
+-   Reduce sosig health to 50 from 100.
+In line with changing the starter weapons to pocket pistols, I am reducing sosig health by half.
+The intention of this character was always to have one-hit kills with any gun, with the challenge being to shoot for gaps in armour quickly and accurately.
+I think that 50 health should be a good balance between the starter guns being useful (1-2 shots to kill) while still incentivising the player to switch for a more powerful gun that will give them that guaranteed one-hit kill.
+-   Update the loot pool.

 ## v0.0.7 (2022-03-31)
 -   Add dependencies for mods that add lots of handguns, or which add handguns that are important to gameplay progression.